Gaston III of Foix: Residences

-Like all his ancestors since Gaston VII of Béarn, Fébus held court at the Château Moncade in Orthez.
-He only occasionally visited his other Béarn castles, except for that of Pau from 1375.
+Fébus held court at the Château Moncade in Orthez, only occasionally visiting his other Béarn castles, except for that of Pau from 1375.
 When in Foix, Fébus would typically reside at the Château de Pamiers or the Château de Foix, but from 1375 on, he stayed exclusively at the Château de Mazères while in Foix.
-During his reign, Fébus welcomed notable figures in his residences: the Black Prince in Mazères in 1355, King Peter I of Cyprus in 1363–1364 in Orthez, the Duke of Bourbon in 1388 (also at Orthez), and Charles VI at Mazères in 1390.
+During his reign, Fébus welcomed notable figures in his residences: the Black Prince in Mazères in 1355, King Peter I of Cyprus in 1363–1364 and the Duke of Bourbon in 1388 in Orthez, and Charles VI at Mazères in 1390.
 Archaeological studies show, as at Montaner and Orthez, that the "Fébusian" residences were composed of a seignorial main building with multiple levels.
 The ground floor was used by his servants, and the top floor was reserved for the lord and his entourage.

 The great hall was the primary space for all public and courtly life.
 At the Château Moncade, the great hall was possibly decorated with hunting scenes and tapestries illustrating the Battle of Launac.
 Froissart's long visit to Orthez, between 1388 and 1389, allows us to describe court life under Fébus.
-The large hall, or tinel, hosted events such as feasts, literary evenings, minstrel songs, and other various celebrations.
+The large hall, or tinel, hosted events such as feasts, literary evenings, minstrel songs, and other celebrations.
 Troubadours frequently performed at Orthez, but contrary to the medieval fashion, Fébus never held tournaments.
-Froissart also noted that the court of Orthez was well informed of the latest events, thanks to Fébus' remarkable intelligence network.
+Froissart also noted that the court of Orthez was well informed of the latest events, thanks to Fébus' intelligence network.